aneeshzed/flutter_tinder_card/README.md

 ## Getting Started

-A sample Tinder Card with swipe effects with multiple image showing in a card.
+A sample Tinder Card with swipe effects with multiple images showing in a card.